 Harvard researcher Daniel Lieberman, previously of barefoot-research and running fame, transitioned to studying jaw and cranial growth, and how growth is influenced by things seemingly as unimportant as whether we eat harder or softer foods!
 His page of research articles is here: https://scholar.harvard.edu/dlieberman/publications.

-His studies show that when pigs eat foods that are literally soft in their composition, the pigs’ jaw growth is thwarted: “Dietary consistency and the midline sutures in growing pigs”
+His studies show that when pigs eat foods that are literally soft, the pigs’ jaw growth is thwarted: “Dietary consistency and the midline sutures in growing pigs”

 I don’t know how it started, but the practice of feeding mushy ‘baby foods’ has to stop!
 We are robbing our babies of important developmental experiences that would allow their genetic blueprints to fully express the way nature intended!